nrichards/mdpicgen/README.md

   --print-formatted     Print formatted Input Markdown to stdout --print-extract       Print extracted buttons to stdout

-Image generation data sources:
+Image generation sub-commands:
-  {imageset,psd}        Optional subcommands for how to generate images: the
+  {imageset,psd}        Optional sub-commands for how to generate images: the
                         source of image data
     imageset            Use a directory of images for the layers psd                 NOT RECOMMENDED: Read image data from PSD file -